 Crude oil l is a greenish to black-brown liquid consisting mainly of carbon and hydrogen.
 The most commonly used theory to explain the origin of petroleum is “organic source materials”.

-This theory states that petroleum is a product of natural changes from substances organic derived from of left plants, animal.
+This theory states that petroleum is a product of natural changes from substances organic derived from left plants, animals.

 Crude Oil has a mixture of hydrocarbon compounds as much as 50-98% by weight, the left consist of substances organic.

-Containing sulfur, oxygen, and nitrogen as well as inorganic compounds such as vanadium, nickel, sodium, iron, aluminium, calcium, and magnesium.
+Containing sulfur, oxygen, and nitrogen as well as inorganic compounds such as vanadium, nickel, sodium, iron, aluminum, calcium, and magnesium.

 In general, the composition of petroleum consists of Carbon (C) 84 – 87%, Hydrogen (H) 11 – 14%, Sulfur (S) 0 – 3%, Nitrogen (N) 0 – 1%, Oxygen (O) 0 – 2%.